 Very early in 2004, the boards agreed on the merger.
 The deal was given regulatory approval by NCUA, the state regulator and the FTC, but in June things fell apart.

-Looking for the best CD rates, both nationwide and in your state?
-Please refer to our CD Rates Table page.
+To look for the best CD rates, both nationwide and state specific, please refer to our Best CD Rates Table page.